 - 1. Whether your problem is about benefits covered by Medicare or MassHealth Standard (Medicaid).
+Please note that if you do not have Medicare coverage, all of your benefits are covered by MassHealth Standard (Medicaid).
 If you would like help deciding whether to use the Medicare process or the MassHealth Standard (Medicaid) process, or both, please contact Customer Relations (phone numbers are printed on the back cover of this booklet). - 2.
-The type of problem you are having: - For some types of problems, you need to use the process for coverage decisions and appeals. - o For other types of problems, you need to use the process for making complaints.
+The type of problem you are having: - For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints.

-These processes have been approved by Medicare.
+These processes have been approved by Medicare and MassHealth (Medicaid).
 To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by us and by you.